tumblewind/FHIR/src/pages/Conformance.md

 URI searches on the IBM FHIR Server are case-insensitive, similar to the default behavior of searching on string values.

 ## HL7 FHIR R4 (v4.0.0) errata
-We will add information here as we find issues with the artifacts provided with this version of the specification.
+We add information here as we find issues with the artifacts provided with this version of the specification.

 FHIR® is the registered trademark of HL7 and is used with the permission of HL7.